Updated: Jun 2, 2021

 “How long after someone dies, do you have to file a will in Wisconsin?”

 ‘Duty and liability of person with custody.
-Any person other than the person named in the will, the active personal representative, having custody of the will, shall within 30 days after he or she has knowledge of the death of the testator, file the will in the proper court or deliberate to the person named in the will the active personal representative’.
+Any person other than the person named in the will to act as personal representative, having custody of any will, shall within 30 days after he or she has knowledge of the death of the testator, file the will in the proper court or deliver it to the person named in the will to act as personal representative’.
+See Wis.
+Stat.
+856.05(1)

 So that's a lot of legalese there, but let me break it down for you.
 So saying ‘anyone who has possession of the will, custody of the will’, let's say the will was stored in their house, ‘shall deliver the will to the probate court within 30 days after they have knowledge of the death of the testator’.
 So the testator is the person who made the will and 30 days’ knowledge means sometimes you don't know someone died right away, right?
 But as soon as you learn of it, you have 30 days from that date.
 So let's say you were out of the country traveling and the person died last week, but you only learned it when you return while the 30 days would start when you learned it and you would think, ‘oh, I have my mother's will, I need to deliver it to the court’ or so it, if you're or you can deliver it to the person named in the will to act as personal representative and in Wisconsin, we call the person, you name some states called executor of your will, we call them the personal representative.